Diversity, equity, and inclusion: Public boycotts

 Political opposition to corporate DEI efforts in the United States, particularly marketing criticized as "woke", have led to calls for boycotts of certain companies by activists and politicians; with notable examples being Disney, Target, Anheuser-Busch, and Chick-fil-A. Commentator Jonathan Turley of The Hill described such boycotts as resulting "some success".

 Some of these companies' responses to the controversies have, in turn, sparked criticism from progressives of walking back or failing DEI commitments.

 Public opinion

 A June 2024 poll by The Washington Post and Ipsos found that 6 in 10 Americans believed that diversity, equity, and inclusion programs are "a good thing".
 A September 2024 poll by the Human Rights Campaign found that 80% of LGBTQ Americans would boycott a company that repealed its DEI programs and 19% would quit their job if their place of employment did.

 A 2025 poll by Axios found that more than 50% of Americans across all demographics surveyed said that DEI initiatives had made "no impact" on their jobs.
 Of those who said it did have an impact, a majority in almost all demographics said DEI had "benefited" their job rather than "hindered" it.

+Research into the psychology of pushback against DEI indicates that subjective perceptions of social status (and threats to it) significantly influence opposition among White Americans.
+A 2026 longitudinal study of White Americans identified a specific "last place " profile, comprising 15% of the sample, characterized by individuals who perceived their status as tied with Black Americans and nearly tied with Hispanic Americans within a tight status hierarchy.
+Even when controlling for objective income and education, individuals fitting this profile were the most likely to support bans on DEI initiatives.

+Private opinion

+A 2025 private opinion research study called Social Pressure Index by Populace found that nearly two-thirds of Americans agree more diversity would be good for the country, and 58% continue to support the Black Lives Matter movement.